ATECoder/dn.vi.ivi/docs/ttm/TTM Driver API Guide.md

 - Uses three objects encapsulate the device under test: Cold Resistance, Thermal Transient and Shunt Resistance.
 These include both configuration settings and measurement results;
 - Uses three objects encapsulate the thermal transient API: Meter Cold Resistance, Meter Thermal Transient and Thermal Transient Estimator.
 These include both the configuration and measurement commands and properties.
 - Additional objects were defined to handle other subsystems such as Display and Status.
-- The Source Measure, Display and Status subsystems are encapsulated in the Master Device object, which represents a Test Script Processor instrument such as the 2600 Meter.
+- The Source Measure, Display and Status subsystems are encapsulated in the Master Device object, which represents a Test Script Processor instrument such as the 2600 meter.

 <a name="API_Changes"></a>
 ## API Changes